NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 Inspect the `Dockerfile` to understand how the container will be build.

 `main.py` defines the web server that handles the incoming data points.
 Inspect `main.py` to understand the web server logic.
-As you can the `main.py` is missing two code snippets.
+As you can see `main.py` is missing two code snippets.

 Complete the web server with the BigQuery client and Client API call to insert rows to BigQuery from a json object.
 Use the BigQuery Python SDK.